 During one of my evening jaunts in one of the smaller neighborhoods, I began to consider the windows, especially those on the ground floor of the houses.
 What struck me was that, whereas in NYC the ground floor windows are not visible because they were either shuttered or heavily curtained, the ground floor windows in Tokyo are not only visible but accessible.
 Frosted glass typically is used to provide privacy.
 These images offer just the barest hint of the life behind the windows.

 Walking along the streets at night, especially the back streets, offers a view of the windows at street level.
-Another viewpoint is the streets per se.
+Another viewpoint is the streets per se .
 Although traffic abounds on many streets, my camera and I gravitate to vacant streets.

+This street in Ameyokocho, one of the busiest shopping districts during the day, is vastly different at night.
+At midnight this street was vacant, exuding an eerie ghostly atmosphere.
+The street and sidewalks, denuded of traffic and pedestrians, were remarkably clean.
 The composition here may make a Western viewer uncomfortable due to the wide vacant space, but this is one of the strengths of the photograph.
 It draws the viewer’s eyes to the bright lights in the distance, a startling contrast to the rest of the frame.
 Most of the image suggests order and stillness but the background hints at something else.

 Absent any context, sometimes questions have no answers.
 Too much uncertainty crowds this image.
 The perspective in this image is warped.
 The curving white lines arise from a dark corner or from outside the frame but where they lead is uncertain.
 The perspective is from above the street light, which seems to arise from the middle of the street.
 Some buildings rise vertically while others slant outward.
+This was Friday night and though the trains, bars and izakaya would have been crowded and noisy, this street seemed eerily quiet.

 This was just a quick unplanned shot.
 The alley was in transition.
 The old shops had been closed down and shuttered.
 Some vestiges of old posters remained.
 The floor had been cleaned and buffed.
 Bright lights shined overhead.
 There was no clue what would come next.
+The strong horizontal lines of the composition draw the eye into the far end of the alley – but there is nothing there either.
+The incongruous bicycle draws the viewer into the frame, but the why is missing.
+The image as a whole is an enigma.

+View from the balcony of my apartment.
+Usually at night, I can hear street sounds in the neighborhood: people talking and laughing, traffic noises, an occasional siren, the clack-clack-clack of the Yamanote trains, even the clatter of dishes from the restaurant kitchen across the street.
 A typhoon changed all that.
 During the typhoon the only sounds were the roar of wind and the downpour of rain.
 Without the sounds of people, the city seemed lonely.
 The constant sound of the torrential rain was somehow comforting.
 The tremendous power of a storm is magnified at night.

 An odd assortment of textures and tones carrom around the frame in this image, creating a sense of uncertainty.
 A rank of magazine stalls runs along one side of a small pedestrian mall and bicycle parking lot.
 Vague figures lurk in the shadows at the edges of the frame.
 A lone salaryman, his briefcase in one hand, the other hand holding his cellphone to his ear, is standing as if he were a statue.
+The point of view hovers above the scene.
+This is Shibuya at night from a different viewpoint.
+The reality seems distorted.
+Somehow this image is unsettling.

 This image portrays a mystery.
 The many layers of light and shadow contribute to the feeling of mystery.
 Where were the people – passengers or train crew?
 Who was the observer here and from where?
 What was going on here?
 Actually, nothing was going on – and that is the mystery.

 Certainly, a scene such as this is unexpected in downtown Tokyo at night.
 Responding to my little inner voice, this was just a quick-grab shot.
 And deconstructing the scene by eliminating the context takes the image into another dimension.
-Brick walls sometimes capture the attention of my camera but here the attention goes far beyond the wall per se.
+Brick walls sometimes capture the attention of my camera but here the attention goes far beyond the wall per se .
 This scene is rather threatening.
 It haunts me.

+So many conflicting elements appear in this image and yet they coalesce to create an evocative image.
+In one sense, the rich shades of gray, white and black, and the variation in textures are what distinguish this image.
+It is almost an abstract image.
 The three layers of the monk’s robe complement each other – and are the only soft elements in the composition.
 His robes also are the only element of motion, flowing gracefully – yet even his feet are motionless.
 The young girl in the corner, at first seeming like a distraction, creates tension in the composition.
 Despite all these potentially conflicting elements, or perhaps because of them, the image becomes quite expressive, encompassing both the solemn world of a Buddhist monk and the glib world of a teenage girl.

 Sometimes street photography means just waiting for something to happen rather than seeking it out.
 I was sitting on a bench outside the train station late at night after the station had closed, just resting, when these two guys walked by.
 Snap and the moment was history, but also preserved on film.

+In the absence of context, this could be a street portrait of an attractive young man on a sidewalk.
+I’m tempted to leave it at that.
 A street photographer, especially at night, has little control over lighting of the subject.
 Instead, the key is to recognize when the available light will create the right image.
 In this instance, the image caught the man in a pensive mood with his eyes seemingly gazing far away.

 Some photographs need neither analysis nor interpretation.
 This is one of them.